danidiaz/moo-nad/README.md

 I asked how to simplify the invocation of functions stored in a `ReaderT` environment.

+For example, when invoking a `logger` function from the environment, I would like to simply be able to write:

+    logic :: M ()
+    logic = do
+        call logger "this is a message"
+        call logger "this is another message"

 I received [this answer](https://stackoverflow.com/a/61642757/1364288), which worked fine.
 The also also included this comment: